syntasso/kratix/docs/writing-a-promise.md

 jenkins.promise.example.com   2021-09-09T11:21:10Z
 ```

-The complexities of what happens when installing a Promise are beyond this tutorial, but for now it's good to understand that a k8s Controller is now responding to Jenkins resource requests on the platform cluster.
+The complexities of what happens when installing a Promise are beyond this tutorial, but it's good to understand that a k8s Controller is now responding to Jenkins resource requests on the Platform cluster.

 After a few minutes we can go to the Worker cluster and see we have a Jenkins operator running.